msft-mirror-aosp/platform.external.toolchain-utils/compiler_wrapper/README.md

 Then perform the tests, e.g. build with the new compiler.

-## Updating the Wrapper for Chrome OS
+## Updating the Wrapper for ChromeOS

 To update the wrapper for everyone, the new wrapper configuration must be copied into chromiumos-overlay, and new revisions of the gcc and llvm ebuilds must be